 Not sure where to start?
 Read our guide to finding the right couple therapist in New York.
 View my framework

+Every partner enters a relationship carrying an internal template — a working model of how relationships work, built from every significant connection that came before.
+These templates shape what we expect, what we fear, and how we behave when those fears are activated.
+Without awareness, partners unconsciously pull each other into the familiar dynamics of those older relational scripts — provoking, in each other, exactly the responses that confirm what they already believed about love.
 Rather than teaching surface communication techniques, this work examines each partner's emotional triggers, defensive strategies under stress, and the escalation cycle in real time.
 The therapy room becomes a contained space where these patterns can be observed, understood, and gradually reshaped.
-The goal is to be able to notice these patterns in real life, and eventually redirect to the underlying needs being requested by the other.
+The goal is to be able to notice these patterns in real life and eventually redirect to the underlying needs being requested by the other.

 SPECIALITY: Communication, High Conflict, Affair Recovery, Sexual Concerns, Discernment Counseling, Trauma & Destructive Patterns.